vinayakyengandul/greytrix-ui-kit/README.md

       - labeltextStyle - TextStyle - This is InputDecoration label TextStyle.
       - textStyle - TextStyle - This is text style of formField.
       - onTapHandler - Function - This is ontap handler used for formField click.
+      - inputDecoration - InputDecoration - The border, labels, icons, and styles used to decorate a Material Design text field.
+      - boxDecoration - BoxDecoration - The box has a [border], a body, and may cast a [boxShadow].
+The [shape] of the box can be a circle or a rectangle.
+If it is a rectangle, then the [borderRadius] property controls the roundness of the corners.
+      - validationHandler - Function(dynamic) - When a [controller] is specified, [initialValue] must be null (the default).
+If [controller] is null, then a [TextEditingController] will be constructed automatically and its text will be initialized to [initialValue] or the empty string.
+      - focusNode - FocusNode - To receive key events that focuses on this node, pass a listener to `onKeyEvent`.
+The `onKey` is a legacy API based on [RawKeyEvent] and will be deprecatedin the future..

    - Example